MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2025-04-01-azure-container-services.md

 > Docker made containers approachable for developers with a clean CLI, sensible defaults and easy to write Dockerfiles.
 > Ultimately "It works on my machine" became "It works _everywhere_".

+Azure offers a range of containerization services.
+Which ones you should choose will depend on your specific needs, the complexity of your application/s and how much control you want of the underlying platform.
+The current services are as follows:

 ### Azure Kubernetes Service (AKS)

 > Deploy and scale containers on managed Kubernetes